 I think it is also worth mentioning the monthly expenditure by the average Polish family.
 In our case, and we have our own little 2-rooms apartment, basic charges, such as rent, bills, insurance is about 1000 zł per month.
 Families who rent their apartment must add the cost of about 600 – 800 zł.
 In larger cities such as Wroclaw, pennies are almost 2 times bigger.
 So it is not possible for one person to ensure basic survival for the whole family, because he simply does not have enough money for food, clothing and other expenses.

 That’s all when it comes to the first half of the year in Poland.
 I must explain that everything I wrote is not a complaint of the fate of the “returning emigrant.”
 We were well prepared for what awaited us after coming back to Poland.
 This story is primarily written to show that in fact a widely trumpeted Polish economic development, improving of the existence of many Poles, etc., is only propaganda for creating a good image in Europe.
 Decline in unemployment and economic growth of our country is greatly influenced by Poles working abroad and sending their money to Poland.
-It is estimated (according to the polskieradio.pl website) that within 10 years since our entry into the EU Polish emigrants sent to the country of more than 234 billion zł (approx. 545 million euros).
+It is estimated (according to the polskieradio.pl website) that within 10 years since our entry into the EU Polish emigrants sent to the country of more than 234 billion zł (approx. 55,06 billion euros [if 1 euro = 4,25 zł).
 And it has been kept in mind that many of them work abroad illegally…

 Although the Kingdom of the Netherlands gave us enough money for maintenance in recent years, yet we do not plan to return there.
 We know that if we go there again, it will be to stay there forever.
 We are considering several options for our future, and the Netherlands will be the last.
 We want to live in Poland – it is our homeland.